 The last one I'm going to present here is ESQUECER.

-I'm fascinated by the way DE can be used together with verbs in the infinitive to say things I that are not at all intuitive!
+I'm fascinated by the way DE can be used together with verbs in the infinitive to say things that aren't at all intuitive!
 Freshen up your caipirinha and step into this all at your own risk.